jamesaoverton/nagomi/index.md

 ---

 <div class="half">
-### Summer Schedule

-Because of summer holidays, not all of our services will be available in August.
-We encourage you to book your appointments in July, and apologize for any inconvenience.

-### July Promotion

-From July 1st to July 30th our Deluxe Facial treatment is 20% off!!
-This is one of the best deal we have ever had!!

-Deluxe Facial treatment uses a special essence with concentrated Aloe powder, collagen, and hyaluronic acid, which is known to enhance and repair skin.
-Protect your skin from the sun damage and have a happy summer for yourself and your skin!!

-From July 1st to July 30th we have great deal on eyelash extension service (Diva lash over 100 lashes)!!

-Diva lashes are normally $120, now on sale for just $95+tax!
-Don't miss this chance!!

 ### Now offering Microblading

 This revolutionary service takes your eyebrows to the next level for up to 2 years!
 You get beautiful, natural looking brows with next to zero maintenance!
 Come and get a consultation on this amazing service today!